lbutry/nii2stl_docker/README.md

 **Optional modules**

-- `-hemi` Create STL-file for each hemissphere.
+- `-hemi` Create STL-file for each hemisphere.
 Including brainstem, cerebellum and corpus callosum.
     - `-planeoffset` Indicate where the subcotical model is cut in half on the x-axis.
 Only applicable when -hemi is set.
+    - `-rev_overlap_correction` Swap subtraction terms in hemi overlap correction.
+Only applicable when -hemi is set.
 - `-parcels` [BETA] Create STL-file for each parcel of the Desikan-Killiany Atlas and for each brain lobe.
+- `-wm` [BETA] Create STL-file for cerebral white matter.

 **General options**